au2/blue-button-benchmark/README.md

 This work looks into various database designs to store Master Health Record [data content](#dataContent) in MongoDB from performance perspective.
 This section describes all the designs that are compared.
 Databases are described in terms of MongoDB collections and schema for each collection.

-In these design descriptions we will assume master health record consists of two sections: allergies and procedures.
-In the actual experimentation of these design number of sections will be one of the parameters for testing.
+For simplicity in these design descriptions we use two sections: allergies and medications.
+In the actual implementation of [scenarios](#scenarios) `num_sections` is used.

 <a name="singleEntryDesigns"/>
 ## Single Entry Designs